Note

 from csep.utils import time_utils, comcat

-to specify the start and end dates.
+These functions require a datetime.datetime to specify the start and end dates of the query.

 start_time = csep.utils.time_utils.strptime_to_utc_datetime('2019-01-01 00:00:00.0')